 Last week, I read an article that made me very sad - they say that in recent years the number of monarchs migrating to Mexico has gone down drastically.
 The butterflies covered 44.5 acres in 1996, 2.9 acres last year, and only 1.7 acres this winter.

 So I decided to do what I could to help save the monarchs.
 I ordered several kinds of milkweed seed which I'm going to plant in my back yard this spring (milkweed plants are very important to monarchs).
 I encouraged the landscapers at the SAS headquarters in Cary, and the Town of Cary landscapers to include milkweed in their landscaping (and they seemed very receptive to this idea).

 And I thought I might use my blog, and my SAS graphics skills to help raise awareness of this problem, and encourage others to also plant milkweed and provide more habitat for monarchs.
 What better way to do that, than with a really cool SAS graph animation of some monarch butterfly data!

-Click the map snapshot below, to see the SAS gif animation.
+But I thought it might also be interesting to see the data in an animation...
+Click the map snapshot below, to see my SAS gif animation.
 One cool thing about it is that the way the dots 'dance' around the page during the animation almost looks like butterflies flitting around! :)

 If you've had a cool experience with monarchs, or if you'll commit to planting some milkweed to help provide them with more habitat, leave a comment to let everyone know! :)